doomed51/doomed51.github.io/_posts/2024-10-16-quick-personal-site.md

 3. Setup [Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site)
 4. Build out the custom landing page in Markdown

 The beautiful thing about this is that **no prior coding experience is required**.
 Github handles all the html generation so you can focus on the content.
-You just need to invest ~1-2hrs into learning git and Markdown.
+You just need to invest 20-30 mins into learning [git](https://wizardzines.com/git-cheat-sheet.pdf) and [Markdown](https://www.markdownguide.org/cheat-sheet/).

 Here is a (cheatsheet for Markdown)[yyhttps://www.markdownguide.org/cheat-sheet/]